 - External steps: Actions related to external systems you've connected to.
 The steps available vary by system.
 See Understanding external steps for action flows.

-- Branch steps: Branches are steps that split your action flow into two paths based on a user-defined condition.
+- Branch: Splits your action flow into two paths based on a user-defined condition.

 - Actions: User-defined automated tasks that update or query data using any API.
 Actions are used by agent copilot auto assist and action flows.